 Mean

 In mathematics, mean corresponds to the value resulting from an equitable division.
 For example, if five friends have raised $5, $7, $7, $8, and $8, respectively, and they pool those amounts to share equally, each will receive $7.
 The mean of the amounts collected is therefore equal to $7.
 In more advanced mathematics, this mean is called the arithmetic mean.
-Other means exist (for example, geometric mean, harmonic mean), but they are not under study in the junior division.
-Teachers should emphasize the understanding the concept of mean rather than the memorization the usual algorithm (sum of data divided by number of data).
+Other means exist (for example, geometric mean, harmonic mean), but they are not under study in the Junior Division.
+Teachers should emphasize understanding the concept of the mean over memorizing the usual algorithm (sum of data divided by number of data).
 To do this, teachers should provide students with activities that use the equal-share model or the balance model between the sum of the shortages (differences between the average and the data that are below the average) and the sum of the surpluses (differences between the mean and data that is greater than the mean).
 Otherwise, students gain only a limited understanding of the concept of mean.

 Equal Share